-If done correctly, Skipping is low impact on knees, hips and ankles.
-As a result, it is a lower impact activity than jogging or running.
+If done correctly, Skipping has a low impact on knees, hips and ankles.
+As a result, it is a lower-impact activity than jogging or running.
 It strengthens the upper and lower body and burns a lot of calories in a short space of time.

 In modern-day fitness, the skipping rope is much overlooked, it’s simple, effective and cheap.
 You don’t need a lot of money, an expensive gym membership or a state of the art treadmill to stay active and keep fit.
 The skipping rope is worth its weight in gold for how useful it is.

 Skipping Challenge Tip

 Try to find a place to skip that is not on carpet or grass as you may injure your ankles.
 Rather, go for a wood floor or flat concrete such as tennis courts which are excellent.
 And your garden patio will do just fine.

 Skipping Challenge Design

 A challenge needs to be tracked and scored because that helps you track personal performance.
 And you can do that by keeping track of your points.
 It’s very simple, you will get 1 point for level 1, 2 for level 2 and 3 for level 3.
 And if you miss a day that means no score.

 I’ve built you a tracking sheet to make this much easier, all you need to do is download and print it.
 And stick it to your fridge.

 How to Skip